La resolución de

 Factoring

 Factoring operates off of the zero product property (ZPP).
-Basically, it just says that in an equation $ax=0$ either $=0$ or $x=0$.
+Basically, it just says that in an equation ax=0ax=0 either =0=0 or x=0x=0.
 Simple, but powerful.
 So the purpose of factoring is to find expressions that, when simplified, equal the equation you are trying to factor.
-So, for example, $x^2 - 8x + 12 = 0$ factors out neatly to $(x-6)(x-2)=0$ which, since this is equal to zero, so we can pull out the ZPP and get $x=6$ or $x=2$.
+So, for example, x2−8x+12=0x2−8x+12=0 factors out neatly to (x−6)(x−2)=0(x−6)(x−2)=0 which, since this is equal to zero, so we can pull out the ZPP and get x=6x=6 or x=2x=2.

 Now, for a nice method to make this easier (as opposed to plug-and-chug).
-A good way to do it is saying, okay, $a\cdot c$ is equal to whatever and $b$ is equal to whatever.
-Then, you find two numbers that multiply to $a\cdot c$ and add to $b$.
-For example, taking our earlier equation, $x^2-8x+12=0$, we see that $$ is one, so our number has to multiply to 12 and add to -8 (don't forget the negative signs!) and so we can write out the factors of 12, which are 1, 2, 3, 4, 6, and 12.
+A good way to do it is saying, okay, a⋅ca⋅c is equal to whatever and bb is equal to whatever.
+Then, you find two numbers that multiply to a⋅ca⋅c and add to bb.
+For example, taking our earlier equation, x2−8x+12=0x2−8x+12=0, we see that $$ is one, so our number has to multiply to 12 and add to -8 (don't forget the negative signs!) and so we can write out the factors of 12, which are 1, 2, 3, 4, 6, and 12.
 Now, we can change the sign on these numbers (aka, we can make them -1 or 1, for instance) so keep that in mind.
 Which pair adds to 8?
 Well, 12-1=11 and 12+1=13, so that's out. -6+-2=-8...oh, perfect.

-Then, you say, okay, this is really equal to $x^2 -6x -2x+12=0$.
-Then, we put parentheses around it: $(x^2-6x)+(-2x+12)=0$.
-Then, we factor out the largest common factor from each: $x(x-6)+2(x-6)=0$.
+Then, you say, okay, this is really equal to x2−6x−2x+12=0x2−6x−2x+12=0.
+Then, we put parentheses around it: (x2−6x)+(−2x+12)=0(x2−6x)+(−2x+12)=0.
+Then, we factor out the largest common factor from each: x(x−6)+2(x−6)=0x(x−6)+2(x−6)=0.
 Once you are finished factoring you should get the same expression in both sets of parentheses.
 If not, you have done something wrong.
-Then, you can say $(x-2)(x-6)=0$.
+Then, you can say (x−2)(x−6)=0(x−2)(x−6)=0.
 From here, we're home free, and we can solve using the ZPP (see the very first example in this section).

 Completing the Square

 A whole method has based off of these wonderfully simple equations.
-Take, for example, the perfectly hideous equation $x^2 +6x -16=0$.
+Take, for example, the perfectly hideous equation x2+6x−16=0x2+6x−16=0.
 We can actually do something really cool here.
-Let's move the 16 over to the other side (no, don't look at me weird yet, hold on) to get $x^2+6x=16$.
+Let's move the 16 over to the other side (no, don't look at me weird yet, hold on) to get x2+6x=16x2+6x=16.
 Now, let's say we want to make this a perfect square.
-To get what number in the place of $c$ will make it a perfect square, simply do $(b/2)^2$.
+To get what number in the place of cc will make it a perfect square, simply do (b/2)2(b/2)2.
 In this case, we get 9.
-So, add 9 to both sides, getting $x^2+6x+9=25$.
-Then, we know this reduces to $(x+3)^2=25$.
+So, add 9 to both sides, getting x2+6x+9=25x2+6x+9=25.
+Then, we know this reduces to (x+3)2=25(x+3)2=25.
 How to do that simply?
-Take $x$ plus $b/2$ and then get $(x+\frac{b}{2})^2$.
-Square root both sides, and you get $x+3=\pm 5$.
-Then, remember the way we did this on the quadratic formula, we can just calculate, getting $x=2$ or $x=-8$.
+Take xx plus b/2b/2 and then get (x+b2)2(x+b2)2.
+Square root both sides, and you get x+3=±5x+3=±5.
+Then, remember the way we did this on the quadratic formula, we can just calculate, getting x=2x=2 or x=−8x=−8.
 Now obviously not all of them turn out quite this nice, but it is another handy method for the quadratic toolbelt.

 Deriving the Quadratic Formula

 The reason I went through all that is so I could explain where the quadratic formula comes from.
-Remember that wonderful standard form, $ax^2+bx+c=0$?
+Remember that wonderful standard form, ax2+bx+c=0ax2+bx+c=0?
 Well, if you complete the square on that, you get the quadratic formula.
 This is not that bad.
 So, here we go:

-$$ax^2+bx+c=0$$ $$-c=ax^2+b$$ $$\frac{-c}{a}=x^2+\frac{b}{a}x$$ Side note: $\frac{b}{a}$ divided by 2 is $\frac{b}{2a}$, that squared is $\frac{b^2}{4a^2}$.
-Carrying on... $$\frac{b^2}{4a^2}+\frac{-c}{a}=x^2+\frac{b}{a}+\frac{b^2}{4a^2}$$ Another side note: To simplify further, we need to give the two fractions on the left side of the equation a common denominator, so $\frac{-c}{a}$ is multipled by $\frac{4a}{4a}$ to give $\frac{b^2-4ac}{4a^2}$ (once the two fractions are added). $$\frac{b^2-4ac}{4a^2}=x^2+\frac{b}{a}+\frac{b^2}{4a^2}$$ Complete the square here $$\frac{b^2-4ac}{4a^2}= (x+\frac{b}{2a})^2$$ Square root both sides $$\sqrt{\frac{b^2-4ac}{4a^2}}= \sqrt{(x+\frac{b}{2a})^2}$$ $$\frac{\pm \sqrt{b^2-4ac}}{2a}=x+\frac{b}{2a}$$ $$\frac{-b \pm \sqrt{b^2-4ac}}{2a}=x$$
+ax2+bx+c=0ax2+bx+c=0 −c=ax2+b−c=ax2+b −ca=x2+bax−ca=x2+bax Side note: baba divided by 2 is b2ab2a, that squared is b24a2b24a2.
+Carrying on... b24a2+−ca=x2+ba+b24a2b24a2+−ca=x2+ba+b24a2 Another side note: To simplify further, we need to give the two fractions on the left side of the equation a common denominator, so −ca−ca is multipled by 4a4a4a4a to give b2−4ac4a2b2−4ac4a2 (once the two fractions are added). b2−4ac4a2=x2+ba+b24a2b2−4ac4a2=x2+ba+b24a2 Complete the square here b2−4ac4a2=(x+b2a)2b2−4ac4a2=(x+b2a)2 Square root both sides √b2−4ac4a2=√(x+b2a)2√b2−4ac4a2=√(x+b2a)2 ±√b2−4ac2a=x+b2a±√b2−4ac2a=x+b2a −b±√b2−4ac2a=x−b±√b2−4ac2a=x

 Codificación